divyanshul66/imdb_clone_app/README.md

 # imdb_clone_app

+You can see the website live at: https://divyanshul66.github.io/imdb_clone_app/

+Project demo video Link:

 A mini IMDB clone app in which we can search movies based on OMDB API.
 After clicking on a particular movie opens a new movie page for more info.
 On clicking on the favourite button, we can add a movie to the favourite list which is using local storage to store movies.